ddbj/www/_faq/en/link-to-bioproject-id-e.md

 lang: en
 ---

-<p>From 12th, May, 2014, the DDBJ SRA uses the BioProject instead of SRA Study.
-Please select the BioProject accession in the DRA submission system.</p>
+From 12th, May, 2014, the DDBJ SRA uses the BioProject instead of SRA Study.
+Please select the BioProject accession in the DRA submission system.